-SIDNEY S. SUNTAG SCHOLARSHIP - Established by the Trustees in honor of our esteemed and beloved Executive Secretary Emeritus and given to a graduate displaying outstanding leadership and organizational qualities, who wishes to pursue his graduate studies program at a university that has an hosting TEP chapter or colony.
-Working with this group, he will apply his skills and knowledge of fraternity affairs to strengthen their membership as a graduate advisor.
+SIDNEY S. SUNTAG SCHOLARSHIP - Established by the Trustees in honor of our esteemed and beloved Executive Secretary Emeritus and given to a graduate displaying outstanding leadership and organizational qualities, who wishes to pursue his graduate studies program at a university that has a TEP chapter or colony.
+He will apply his skills and knowledge of fraternity affairs to strengthen the chapters membership as a graduate advisor.

-I. "DOC" SCHWARTZ MEMORIAL UNDERGRADUATE OF THE YEAR AWARD -This award is funded by The Foundation and is named in honor of Alpha #1, our first Founding Father, Brother Israel "Doc" Schwartz.
+I. "DOC" SCHWARTZ MEMORIAL UNDERGRADUATE OF THE YEAR AWARD - This award is funded by The Foundation and is named in honor of Alpha #1, our first Founding Father, Brother Israel "Doc" Schwartz.
 It is awarded annually to the Fraternity's outstanding undergraduate.
 This prestigious award is given annually to the man who, in the eyes of the Scholarship Committee, best exemplifies the spirit of the philosophy and creed as first envisioned in 1910 by the Founding Fathers of the fraternity.
-(These last two awards are the most treasured of all the Scholarships of The Foundation.
-Historically, recipients of these two scholarships have usually served future terms of distinction and honor on both the Board of Directors of The TEP Foundation and The Grand Council of the National Fraternity.)
+THE AL VERSACCI LEADERSHIP AWARD - Awarded to the undergraduate who best exemplifies and embodies the life legacy of Al Versacci, past Consul of Tau Epsilon Phi (1981-1983) and past president of The TEP Foundation, Inc (1983-1989).
+Eligible candidates must display spectacular service to his Chapter, outstanding leadership skills, strong sense of integrity, tremendous resiliency, acts as a mentor, makes a meaningful change, and has tangible results for his efforts.
+Awarded biennially during the off-year from our National Convention.